• Skip to primary navigation

 Cheese is also easily substituted.
 For example, if you have mozzarella cheese on hand but the recipe calls for cheddar, you can use mozzarella cheese instead.
 You might even like the dish better with a different type of cheese.

-4. Purchase less pre-packaged and convenience foods
+4. Purchase fewer pre-packaged and convenience foods

 Buy block cheese and shred it yourself-bonus.
 It won’t contain preservatives and anti-caking ingredients, which prevent cheese from melting properly.-picture of bulk versus shredded cheese.